Monday, January 16, 2012

 This is what it looks like when you first start.

 This is what the pearls look like when it's close to done.
 The white inside gets smaller and smaller until it becomes completely clear.
+Stop the cooking when most of it is clear (some can still be a little bit white in the center).

 No comments: